Content of this article:

-- If you don't want anyone to modify files or folders in the destination, or directly add new one to it, try Mirror Sync.
+- If you don't want anyone to modify files or folders in the destination, or directly add new ones to it, try Mirror Sync.

-- If you want to sync changes in both sides, try Two-Way Sync.
+- If you want to sync changes on both sides, try Two-Way Sync.

 Step 2.
 Click Add Folder to select folders on the local computer.

-Note: If you want to sync files with certain file extention, you could use Filter settings, which display as a funnel shape at the right side of the selected folders.
+♥ Note: If you want to sync files with certain file extensions, you could use Filter settings, which display as a funnel shape at the right side of the selected folders.
 Note it’s available in the professional at least.

 Step 3.
 Click the drop-down menu and choose Select a cloud drive.

-Then, in the Select Cloud windows, you will see all the available cloud drive, such as, Google Drive.
+Then, in the Select Cloud windows, you will see all the available cloud drives, such as Google Drive.
 Select it and click OK to exit this window.
 To sync local folder to Dropbox or OneDrive, select the corresponding cloud drive.

 More options you can use in the following: